neuronsimulator/nrn/neuron/neuron/nrnoc.rst

         Integrate all section equations over the interval :data:`dt` .
         The value of :data:`t` is incremented by dt.
-        The default method is first order implicit but may be changed to Crank-Nicholson by changing :func:`secondorder` = 2.
+        The default method is first order implicit but may be changed to Crank-Nicholson by changing :data:`secondorder` = 2.

         fadvance integrates the equation over the dt step by calling all the BREAKPOINT blocks of models at t+dt/2 twice with